Generic selectors

 Post Type Selectors

 The online wave interference simulations on this page teach you in a practical way what this interesting phenomenon looks like and show you different real-world examples.
+We will discover what the principle of wave interference is, what the main types of wave interference are, and some of the most notable patterns of interference.

 Wave interference is a phenomenon that occurs when two or more waves overlap each other.
 In this process, the waves interact and can combine constructively or destructively, depending on their relative phase.
 This phenomenon can be observed in different contexts, from light waves to sound waves.